 4.17.
-For surface contaminated items where the radioactivity is concentrated on surfaces, compliance with activity concentration clearance levels (in-Bq/g) might not be sufficient in all cases because there are additional considerations relating to the handling of the material.
-In such cases, surface contamination clearance levels could be specified, either for generic clearance (i.e. which may be specified by the regulatory body in accordance with para.
-3.12 of GSR Part 3 [1]),]) or for specific clearance (i.e. which may be granted by the regulatory body in accordance with para.
+For surface contaminated items where the radioactivity is concentrated on surfaces, compliance with activity concentration clearance levels (Bq/g) might not be sufficient in all cases because there are additional considerations relating to the handling of the material.
+In such cases, surface contamination clearance levels could be specified, either for generic clearance (which may be specified by the regulatory body in accordance with para.
+3.12 of GSR Part 3 [1]) or for specific clearance (which may be granted by the regulatory body in accordance with para.
 I.13 of GSR Part 3 [1]).

-- 4.18.
+4.18.
 Surface contamination clearance levels could be derived by the operating organization and reviewed and approved by the regulatory body.
 Alternatively, surface contamination clearance levels could be specified by the regulatory body as part of the regulatory framework for clearance.
-The operating organization should then comply with these surface contamination clearance levels, in addition to complying with the generic activity concentration clearance levels5. - 4.19.
+The operating organization should then comply with these surface contamination clearance levels, in addition to complying with the generic activity concentration clearance levels.

+4.19.
 Surface contamination clearance levels are intended to limit the contamination that is directly accessible and could be mobilized during handling of the material.
 They also limit direct exposure by external irradiation from handling surface contaminated items.
-The radioactivity inside and on the surface of the cleared material has to be appropriately limited to guarantee compliance with the dose criterion of the order of 10 μSv perin a year stated in para.
-I.11 of GSR partPart 3 [1].
-An example of the application of both surface contamination and activity concentration clearance levels is given in Table 1 [27].
+The radioactivity inside and on the surface of the cleared material has to be appropriately limited to guarantee compliance with the dose criterion of the order of 10 $\mu$ Sv in a year stated in para.
+I.11 of GSR Part 3 [1].
+An example of the application of surface contamination and activity concentration clearance levels is given in Table 1 [27].

-5 In some cases, compliance with activity concentration clearance levels can be inferred from measurements of surface activity: (see para.
-4.46.44).
+&lt;sup>5 In some cases, compliance with activity concentration clearance levels can be inferred from measurements of surface activity (see para.
+4.44).

 TABLE 1.
-EXAMPLE OF APPLICATION OF BOTH SURFACE CONTAMINATION AND ACTIVITY CONCENTRATION CLEARANCE LEVELS TO A SURFACE CONTAMINATED ITEM (adapted from Ref.
+EXAMPLE OF APPLICATION OF SURFACE CONTAMINATION AND ACTIVITY CONCENTRATION CLEARANCE LEVELS TO A SURFACE CONTAMINATED ITEM

+(adapted from Ref.
 [27])

-Surface contamination Activity concentration · clearance clearance levels 6 levels ^a levels 7 levels ^b {(Bq/cm2}) {( Bq/g }) Recommended action Average is below the Average is below the No need to undertake separation and segregation prior to clearing clearance level clearance level waste.
-Average is above the Average is below the Separation and segregation should be undertaken unless a clearance level clearance level justification can be made that removal is not reasonably practicable, the expenditure (whether in time, trouble or money) is grossly disproportionate to the safety and environmental benefits gained, and the overall impact of disposal is less than of the order of 10 μSv per in a year.
-Average is below the Average is above the Unless commercial considerations (e.g. recycling or re-usereuse clearance level clearance level options) for the surface layer are sufficient to justify the safety and environmental impacts of separation and segregation, it would be expected that articles or substances in this configuration would be managed as radioactive waste in accordance with the national strategy for management of radioactive waste.
-Average is above the Average is above the Manage as radioactive waste in accordance with the national clearance level clearance level strategy for management of radioactive waste.
+Surface contamination clearance levels a (Bq/cm ) Activity concentration clearance levels b (Bq/g) Recommended action Average is below the clearance level Average is below the clearance level No need to undertake separation and segregation prior to clearing waste.
+Average is above the clearance level Average is below the clearance level Separation and segregation should be undertaken unless a justification can be made that removal is not reasonably practicable, the expenditure (whether in time, trouble or money) is grossly disproportionate to the safety and environmental benefits gained, and the overall impact of disposal is less than of the order of 10 $\mu$ Sv in a year.
+Average is below the clearance level Average is above the clearance level Unless commercial considerations (e.g. recycling or reuse options) for the surface layer are sufficient to justify the safety and environmental impacts of separation and segregation, it would be expected that articles or substances in this configuration would be managed as radioactive waste in accordance with the national strategy for management of radioactive waste.
+Average is above the clearance level Average is above the clearance level Manage as radioactive waste in accordance with the national strategy for management of radioactive waste.

-^a For example, paint, laminate or region of increased radionuclide concentration.
+a For example, paint, laminate or region of increased radionuclide concentration.

-^b For example, brick, blockwork or metal structure.
+b For example, brick, blockwork or metal structure.